* Preparation for Harvest: Guidelines, Rules

 Preparation for Harvest

-• Some species are more susceptible to overharvest than others and require more careful management.
-For example:
+- Some species are more susceptible to overharvest than others and require more careful management.

-– Wild leeks take seven years to produce seed and can easily be overharvested.
+- For example: Wild leeks take seven years to produce seed and can easily be overharvested.

 - No more than half of the fiddleheads from a single ostrich fern should be harvested to allow for regrowth.

-• Permission from a landowner is required before harvesting on private land – harvesting
+- Permission from a landowner is required before harvesting on private land

-without this permission can result in fines or charges.
+- Harvesting without this permission can result in fines or criminal charges.

 - It is advisable to get permission in writing to avoid subsequent conflicts.

-• Consult with local Aboriginal communities about treaty rights, agreements and/or boundaries before harvesting on traditional territory.
-Initial information on traditional territories can be found at: ontario.ca/page/ontario-first-nations-map.
+- Consult with local Indigenous communities about treaty rights, agreements and/or boundaries before harvesting on traditional territory.
+Information on traditional territories can be found here.

 Recommendations for Harvesting